cristiklein/simpy/README.txt

 =====

 SimPy is a process-based discrete-event simulation framework based on standard Python.
 Its event dispatcher is based on Python’s `generators`__ and can also be used for asynchronous networking or to implement multi-agent systems (with both, simulated and real communication).

 Processes in SimPy are simple Python generator functions and are used to model active components like customers, vehicles or agents.
-SimPy also provides various types of shared *resource* to model limited capacity congestion points (like servers, checkout counters and tunnels).
-It will also provides monitoring capabilities to aid in gathering statistics about resources and processes.
+SimPy also provides various types of shared *resources* to model limited capacity congestion points (like servers, checkout counters and tunnels).
+From version 3.1, it will also provide monitoring capabilities to aid in gathering statistics about resources and processes.

 Simulations can be performed “as fast as possible”, in real time (wall clock time) or by manually stepping through the events.

+SimPy is not suited for continuous simulation.
+And it is overkill for simulations with a fixed step size where your processes don’t interact with each other or with shared resources — use a simple ``while`` loop in this case.

-The distribution contains in-depth documentation, tutorials, and a large number of examples.
+The SimPy distribution contains tutorials, in-depth documentation, and a large number of examples.

-Simpy is released under the GNU LGPL.
+SimPy is released under the GNU LGPL.
 Simulation model developers are encouraged to share their SimPy modeling techniques with the SimPy community.
 Please post a message to the `SimPy-Users mailing list`__.